D2KLab/gha-dataset/README.md

 The **GHALogs dataset** contains over **116,000 CI/CD workflows** executed via **GitHub Actions (GHA)**, collected from more than **25,000 public repositories** across **20 programming languages**.
 In total, the dataset includes **513,000 workflow runs** and approximately **2.3 million individual steps**, offering a rich foundation for research on CI/CD practices, failure analysis, software engineering automation, and more.

+See the [examples](examples) folder for a quick overview of the data format.

 If you use this dataset in your research, please cite our paper:

 ```bibtex